Bay Area fire danger increases this week with gusty winds, possible record high temps

 Nicco says it's a precursor to Red Flag a Warning.

-"Make sure you have an evacuation route ready and your bags packed in case a fire erupts because it will spread rapidly," added Nicco.
+"Make sure you have an evacuation route ready and your bags packed in case a fire erupts because it will spread rapidly," Nicco added.